Stephen Donaldson (activist): Effect on Donaldson

 The injuries to Donaldson's rectum were so severe that they required surgery, and he had to spend a week in the Washington D.C.
 Veterans' Hospital.
 He later said: "The government sewed up the tears in my rectum which the government occasioned."

 In a 1974 account in the Friends Journal, Donaldson asked:

 In 1982, Donaldson wrote about his lack of success in getting needed psychological counseling after the rapes:

 Donaldson wrote that he was aided in his sexual recovery by an understanding woman who helped him regain his confidence.
 After a year and a half, he returned to his prior level of sexual activity.
 In 1975, "the suppressed emotions began to rise to the level of consciousness, primarily in the form of anger, aggression, and a vigorous reassertion of [his] own masculinity," leading him to join a male consciousness raising group and then, in 1976, to pursue "individual Gestalt therapy (not being able to afford anything else) with a lay therapist."

-From 1974-77 Donaldson did graduate work in religion at Columbia University, and served as Chairman of the Student Governing Board of the Earl Hall Center for Religion and Life.
+From 1974 to 1977 Donaldson did graduate work in religion at Columbia University, and served as Chairman of the Student Governing Board of the Earl Hall Center for Religion and Life.
 In May 1976 he was ordained as a novice monk in the orthodox (Theravada) Buddhist Order.
 During the late-1970s Donaldson worked intermittently as a developer of war simulation games for SPI in New York and immersed himself in New York's punk rock subculture, centered on the CBGB nightclub in downtown Manhattan.
 Several personal tragedies, including the 1976 suicide of his mother, contributed to bouts of psychological depression.